 You cannot visit Morocco without trying a tajine and couscous.
 You will not leave feeling empty!
 Something I didn’t know was that Morocco is overflowing with oranges!
 The fresh squeezed orange juice is not to be missed.
 And mint tea (aka Moroccan whiskey) is served with every meal.
 I was surprised to see on menus lots of Italian dishes.
 However, do not order expecting traditional Italian dishes.
 In Marrakech, I ordered a Bolognese and got spaghetti with spicy meatballs.
 As for drinking water, I always went with bottled water.
 Though you can drink the water in the larger cities, the water has a higher mineral content which may cause stomach issues (I heard no one leaves Morocco without getting an “upset” stomach and I found this to be very true!).

 Over the counter drugs are only available at apothecaries.
-Street vendors are not allowed to carry such items (though they do offer regular toiletries) but they happily point you in the direction of the nearest druggist.
-Your common medicines will not be found there and most of the labels are in Arabic so you must relay on the chemist to give you the right medicine.
+Street vendors do not carry such items (though they do offer regular toiletries).
+But, they’ll happily point you in the direction of the nearest druggist.
+Common medicines from Western shelves are absent and most of the labels are in Arabic so you must relay on the chemist to give you the right medicine.
 It is best to pack some medicine to have handy on the trip in case of any upset stomach, cold, or any other ailments.
 A must in your luggage is toilet paper.
 Always have some handy as many public restrooms, especially those outside of the main cities, do not have any.

 It is a way of life in Morocco, especially in the souks.
 When shopping and you spot that perfect souvenir, you will need to engage in bargaining with the vendor on the price.
-It is considered rude if you do not or if you end up agreeing on a price and then opt not to purchase.
+It’s rude if you don’t bargain or if you agree on a price and then opt to not buy.
 But be prepared – bargaining takes time.
 You can count on spending a good 15-20 minutes before it comes to an end, after which, the vendor will be more than happy to escort you down the street to his cousin’s rug shop (it seemed everyone in Morocco had a cousin who owned a rug shop just down the street).
 Always be polite and a smile goes a long way.

 Get Out of the City